Magnon-mediated electric current drag and nonlocal spin-Peltier effect in the ac regime: Conclusion

-The comprehensive theory discussed in this article describes magnon-mediated transport effects in multilayers combining ferromagnetic insulators and normal metals for driving frequencies ranging from the {\it dc} limit well into the {\it ac} (THz) regime.
+The comprehensive linear-response theory discussed in this article describes magnon-mediated transport effects in multilayers combining ferromagnetic insulators and normal metals for driving frequencies ranging from the {\it dc} limit well into the {\it ac} (THz) regime.
 Our approach, which describes the coupling across the magnetic-insulator--normal-metal interface using the spin-mixing conductance and otherwise relies on semi-phenomenological transport equations, establishes a consistent, unified description of a plethora of spintronic effects reported in the literature.
-These include the spin-Hall magnetoresistance \cite{Chen2013-gf,Chen2016-pc,Zhang2019-zv,Reiss2021-em}, nonlocal spin-Hall magnetoresistance or magnon-mediated electric current drag \cite{Zhang2012-fy, Li2016-ye, Wu2016-cs}, nonlocal magnon-mediated magnetoresistance \cite{Wang2018-qd}, the spin-Seebeck effect \cite{Liu2021-ny} and its inverse --- the spin-Peltier effect \cite{Flipse2014-kh} ---, Joule heating from spin currents \cite{Tulapurkar2011-lm, Taniguchi2016-ei}, spin-orbit torque \cite{Avci2018-uv, Liu2021-ny}, unidirectional magnetoresistance (UMR) \cite{Avci2018-uv}, and magnonic unidirectional spin-Hall magnetoresistance (USMR) \cite{Sterk2019-mt, Liu2021-ny, Avci2015-pk}.
-Having a common theoretical framework allows a quantitative comparison between the discussed mechanisms and between different driving frequencies.
+These include the spin-Hall magnetoresistance \cite{Chen2013-gf,Chen2016-pc,Zhang2019-zv,Reiss2021-em}, magnon-mediated electric current drag \cite{Zhang2012-fy, Li2016-ye, Wu2016-cs}, nonlocal magnon-mediated magnetoresistance \cite{Wang2018-qd}, as well as spin-caloritronic effects \cite{Liu2021-ny,Flipse2014-kh}.
+Having a common theoretical framework allows a quantitative comparison between mechanisms based on incoherent and coherent magnon transport and between different driving frequencies.

-Depending on driving frequency, the same or similar phenomena can take place via different physical mechanisms.
-As discussed in detail in Sec.\ ~\ref{sec:numericalestimates}, for low frequencies the nonlocal linear electrical conductivity is mediated by incoherent magnons, driven by a gradient of the magnon chemical potential in the ferromagnetic insulator F \cite{Cornelissen2016-wy}.
-When approaching the GHz regime, the magnon chemical potential can no longer adapt to the fast variations of the driving field and the nonlocal charge current is suppressed.
-This suppression, however, does not apply for the resonant coherent spin waves, which dominate the nonlocal response for driving frequencies in the GHz regime and above.